lindensmith/datashift/README.markdown

   rake  datashift:spree:images input=C:\images\taxon_icons skip_if_no_assoc=true klass=Taxon

 - *Spree Digital Product Loading
-  Needs further development and testing, but it will load digital products (associated with spree\_digital)
+  Needs further development and testing, but it will load digital products (associated with spree\_digital) using the image loader and model option (-m)

-  bundle exec thor datashift:spree:digitals -i db/digitaldirectory/

-  can also take a different model name using the -m option, example:
+  to load digitals and digital samples use

-  bundle exec thor datashift:spree:digitals -i db/digitaldirectory/ -m DigitalSample
+  bundle exec thor datashift:spree:images -i db/digitaldirectory/ -m Digital

-  The default model for digitals is 'Digital'
+  where 'Digital' is the name of the model.

 ## Import to Active Record